cloudflare/cloudflare-docs/content/ssl/origin-configuration/authenticated-origin-pull/set-up/zone-level.md

 4. Copy and paste relevant values into **SSL Certificate** and **Private key** text areas (or select **Paste from file**).

 {{<Aside type="note">}}
-If doing this manually, include the `---BEGIN CERTIFICATE---` and `---END CERTIFICATE---` like the placeholder text.
+If doing this manually, include the `---BEGIN CERTIFICATE---` and `---END CERTIFICATE---`, as shown on the placeholder text.
 {{</Aside>}}

 5. Select **Upload Custom Certificate**.
 If you upload multiple certificates, the most recently uploaded is the one that will be used.